Theodora605/bonk-messages/README.md

-# Example
+# Bonk Messages
-An example greeter plugin
+A Runelite plugin that diplays a message over hit enemies.